Zum’s yellow school buses made their way to stops across the city as St. Louis Public Schools kicked off the first day of the 2025-2026 school year.

-Parents and guardians reported a range of experiences for pickup: Some said their buses were on time or a few minutes behind, while one guardian shared that a grandchild’s bus ran about an hour late.
+Parents and guardians reported a range of experiences for pick up, from some saying their buses were on time or a few minutes behind, to one guardian who shared that their grandchild’s bus ran about an hour late.

-SLPS has over 200 air-conditioned buses on the road after the district struggled to transport students last year.
+SLPS has over 200 air-conditioned buses on the roads after the district struggled to transport students last year.

-Delays in pickup and drop-off are not uncommon for the first week of school, as some parents choose to deliver their children off as they ease back to school.
+Delays in pick up and drop off are not uncommon for the first week of school, as some parents choose to drop their children off as they ease back to school.

 Chief of Operations Square Watson said during a school board meeting on Aug.
 12 that Zum had completed dry runs of bus routes to ensure a smooth first day of school.